saulodias/Zeca/README.md

 5. Click on *Save changes*.
 6. Under *Bot* click on *click to review* to show your Token.
 Copy it and save it somewhere safe.\*

-Don't let anyone see your token or they will have access to your bot.
+\* Don't let anyone see your token or they will be able to access your bot.

 ## Adding the bot to your server